 Images should show the product in the best light possible and also from different angles.
 On top of that, try adding additional information like prices or key terms if possible.
 Tools like the Productsup Image Designer make this easy by letting you drag-and-drop and automatically generate ads for every product in your catalog.

 *Learn more about creating your perfect product images here.
 This is especially crucial for reaching Facebook and Instagram users.

 Next, you can determine where your ad will be shown.
-For example, Facebook Marketplace, Instagram Feeds, or the Audience Network.
 Facebook is set by default to automatically identify where your ads will perform best, but you can make manual adjustments by ticking and unticking any placements.

 You have the ad, so where are you going to send it?
-No matter how great your copy and images are, good targeting is absolutely critical to driving returns.
-That means your team should have a clear business plan for these ads before logging on.
 Take a look at the different stages of your conversion funnel to identify weak points and wasted potential.

 When using product-based retargeting, you can set specific rules to dictate which on-site behavior you would like to target.
 For example:

 Now, you need to define how much you plan to spend on ads.
 The final ad spend amount will be linked to your bid strategy, ad scheduling, and delivery.